-Third-generation Toronados have a following, though models after 1980 are not rated in Hagerty’s valuation tools.
+Third-generation Toronados from 1979 to 1985 have a following, though (a little strangely) models after 1980 are not rated in Hagerty’s valuation tools.
 These Toronados sometimes show up for sale in the Hemmings Motor News classifieds and on eBay Motors.
-As I write this, Hemmings is listing a 1983 Toronado Brougham with a champagne exterior and red cloth seats for $9,900.
+When I wrote this blog entry in July 2017, Hemmings was listing a 1983 Toronado Brougham with a champagne exterior and red cloth seats for $9,900.

-I like these big coupes, though I think the Toronado may have too closely resembled the Eldorado for its own good.
+I like these big coupes, though I think the Toronado may have too closely resembled the Eldorado for its own good—something that had not been true in the 1960s.
 Make mine Medium Slate Firemist, please.